 There was some time until dinner so I took a short drive to Monterey to see Bee Rock.
 It’s a short hike up to Bee Rock and they view is gorgeous.
 The leaves hadn’t reached peak fall season but there was some color scattered in the view.
 There were couples up there hanging out, picnicking and enjoying the epic scenery.

-After some fun at Autumn Acres, I headed to Char for a meet-up with some other influencers.
+After Bee Rock, I headed to Char for a meet-up with some other influencers.
 I met Techno Paul, Jared Whitney and Josh from Nashville Explorers Club.
 These guys were so cool and funny, and it was great getting to know them over a meal.

 Lastly, one of my favorite things about Cookeville, TN was the cool murals I saw.
 I took about an hour to go hunt for murals around town and found some great ones.
 Next time I’m here I’m going to do a huge mural guide!